Pages in Coventry Canal

-Canals were built to carry Britain's goods 200 years ago, long before the advent of railways and motorways.
-Time moves on and commercial boats and barges have all but disappeared, but the waterways still retain their charm and character.
+Canals were built to carry Britain's goods 200 years ago, long before railways and motorways.
+Time moves on and commercial boats and barges have all but disappeared, but the waterways still keep their charm and character.

 Exploring Coventry's towpaths

-Because of their age, the canals abound with interesting structures.
+Because of their age, the canals are home to some fascinating buildings.
 In fact, you will find more listed buildings on the canals than anywhere else in Britain.
-The Canal River Trust look after the canals in England and Wales and are very conscious to look after their heritage, and improvements are all built so as not to clash with the older environment.
+The Canal River Trust looks after the canals in England and Wales and their heritage, and makes sure any improvements fit in.

 Most canals have towpaths that were used by horses which pulled the boats.
-They are very pleasant to walk, and are teeming with wild flowers and animals.
-You can also use bikes on the towpaths and local bye-ways to explore the countryside around the canals.
+They are very pleasant to walk, and alive with wildflowers and animals.
+You can also use bikes on the towpaths and local footpaths to explore the countryside around the canals.